O1ahmad/ansible-role-geth/README.md

-Geth Ansible Role
+Ansible Role :link: Geth
 =========

-Ansible role that installs, configures and runs as a service, Geth: a command-line interface for running an ethereum node :star2: :link: :bulb:
+Ansible role that installs, configures and runs as a service, Geth: a command-line interface for running an ethereum node :star2:

 ##### Supported Platforms:
 ```